sonicv6/euphonica/README.md

 An MPD frontend with delusions of grandeur.

+It exists to sate my need for something that's got the bling and the features to back that bling up.

 ## Features
 - Responsive GTK4 LibAdwaita UI for most MPD features, from basic things like playback controls, queue reordering and ReplayGain to things like output control, crossfade and MixRamp configuration
+- Integrated MPRIS client with background run supported.
+The background instance can be reopened via your shell's MPRIS applet, the "Background applications" section in GNOME's quick settings shade (if installed via Flatpak) or simply by launching Euphonica again.
 - Built-in, customisable spectrum visualiser, reading from MPD FIFO or system PipeWire
 - Automatic accent colours based on album art (optional)
 - Rate albums (requires MPD 0.24+)